 - For individuals (other than trusts), the return filing due date will be deferred until June 1, 2020.
 However, the Agency encourages individuals who expect to receive benefits under the GSTC or the Canada Child Benefit not to delay the filing of their return to ensure their entitlements for the 2020-21 benefit year are properly determined.

 - For trusts having a taxation year ending on December 31, 2019, the return filing due date will be deferred until May 1, 2020.

 The Canada Revenue Agency will allow all taxpayers to defer, until after August 31, 2020, the payment of any income tax amounts that become owing on or after today and before September 2020.
-This relief would apply to tax balances due, as well as instalments, under Part I of the Income Tax Act.
+This relief would apply to tax balances due, as well as installments, under Part I of the Income Tax Act.
 No interest or penalties will accumulate on these amounts during this period.

 In order to reduce the necessity for taxpayers and tax preparers to meet in person during this difficult time, and to reduce administrative burden, effective immediately the Canada Revenue Agency will recognize electronic signatures as having met the signature requirements of the Income Tax Act, as a temporary administrative measure.
 This provision applies to authorization forms T183 or T183CORP, which are forms that are signed in person by millions of Canadians every year to authorize tax preparers to file taxes.

 The Canada Revenue Agency is adapting its Outreach Program to support individuals during COVID-19.
 Through this service, the Canada Revenue Agency offers help to individuals to better understand their tax obligations and to obtain the benefits and credits to which they are entitled.
 Traditionally available in-person, this service is now available over the phone, and through webinar, where possible.